Juan-DP/OpenAITranslationModel/README.md

 When training a custom translation model, having well-structured **context files** is essential.
 These files streamline the process, helping the model behave more accurately and consistently across different languages.

+Training files are just an example of how to train your model.
+Example training files located in Training Files
 ## Project Overview

 This project is designed to test a custom translation model trained using multilingual sentence pairs.
 The dataset includes translations in several languages: